Skip to content

 The literature describes the territory; it does not characterise any specific software product, including Aescia.
 Citations are listed below.

-The findings above are observations about the published literature on post-discharge care.
-They are not statements about the performance, intended use, or expected outcomes of Aescia for Hospitals.
+These are observations about the published literature on preparation and prehabilitation.
+They are not statements about the performance or expected outcomes of Aescia for Clinics.

 Active programme